 Tape paper to 38 gauge Tooling Foil

-Place a foam sheet under the foil & trace your design onto foil using ball point.
+Place a foam sheet under the foil & trace your design onto foil using ball point or dull pencil.

 Remove drawing from foil.

 Use various foil embossing techniques & rubbing plates to create designs in the mask.
-Repousse techniques “push and pull” foil, molding it into the designs you desire.
+Use repousse and chasing techniques to “push and pull” foil, molding it into the designs you desire.
 Work from both sides of the foil.
 Be gentle so foil doesn’t tear – push a little at a time.

 Use Sharpies and permanent markers to color mask